 You look in the fridge and see a large container of leftover bone-in ham plus extra sweet potatoes you tried to fit into the pan, but somehow that five pound bag doesn’t always fit.
 Naturally you should make Spinach and Ham Sweet Potato Hash.
-All you need is a few more ingredients, including Davidson’s Safest Choice® Pasteurized Eggs, for a hearty Easter themed brunch recipe.
+All you need is a few more ingredients, including lots of eggs, for a hearty Easter themed brunch recipe.

 Flavor profiles: Rich, savory and salty